damianhakert/damianhakert.github.io/source/_posts/2015-01-09-gitlab-community-forum.markdown

 [Discourse][], a Rails + Emberjs application.
 It is a powerful app that is used by many other communities, like Docker, Twitter, NewRelic and Mozilla.

-You can sign up with a new account or use Mozilla persona to sign in.
-If there is need to add another provider, please leave a reply to this post.
+For the moment, you can sign up with a new account or use Mozilla persona to sign in.

 ### Features